netbox-community/go-netbox/README.md

 ### Considerations

-The library is almost entirely generated from the Netbox [OpenAPI](https://www.openapis.org/) specification.
+The library is almost entirely generated from the Netbox [OpenAPI](https://www.openapis.org/) specification using _[go-swagger](https://github.com/go-swagger/go-swagger)_.
 Therefore, files under directories `netbox/client` and `netbox/models` should not be directly modified, as they will be overwritten in the next regeneration (see next section).

 To fix issues in generated code, there are two options: